trinitysc/jekyll-blog/_ministries/young-adults.md

 order: 3
 ---

 Young Adults is a thriving fellowship group for younger folk seeking a deeper understanding of the Bible.
 Through Young Adults, the church seeks to raise up a new generation of bible believing Christians.
-We meet once a week on Sundays at church on 200 Colombo Street.
-There is a BYO dinner starting from 6:30pm, followed by a Bible study at 7:15pm.
+We meet once a week on Thursdays at church on 200 Colombo Street.
+Hot drinks will be available from 7:15pm, with the Bible study beginning at 7:30pm.

 <!--excerpt end-->